 POLS 602 Research Techniques and Analytic Methods (3) Quantitative models and statistical inference techniques.

-POLS 605 Topics in Methodology (3) Specific methodological techniques and practices introduced in 601 and 602.
+POLS 605 (Alpha) Topics in Methodology (3) Specific methodological techniques and practices introduced in 601 and 602.
+(B) methods and nations; (C) simulation practicum.
 Pre: graduate standing or consent.

 POLS 610 Political Theory and Analysis (3) Major contemporary approaches and styles in political theory, philosophy, and analysis.

 POLS 611 Tradition of Political Philosophy (3) Discussion of texts and themes in the Western political tradition from Plato to Nietzsche.
-Repeatable one time.
+Repeatable once.

 POLS 615 (Alpha) Topics in Political Thought (3) Specific traditions and individuals, or particular issues and problems.
-(C) feminist theory.
-Repeatable one time.
-Pre: graduate standing or consent. ((C) Cross-listed as WS 615)
+(B) Communism; (C) feminist theory.
+Pre: graduate standing or consent.
+(615C cross-listed as WS 615)